fisodd/www-fisodd-com/content/post/right-place.rst

       Source: `CYOA <https://www.cyoa.com/pages/r-a-montgomery-1936-2014>`__

-Bridging between worlds as an English Major spending inordinate amounts of time in the CS department, I did manage some very interesting opportunties, which later became
+Bridging between worlds as an English Major spending inordinate amounts of time in the CS department, I did manage some very interesting opportunities, which later became
 `the genesis of this site's name </post/f-is-odd>`__.
 Ray Montgomery, a local author and early coder,